Z4rkal/ops-200-mortgage-calculator/README.md

-This project uses react to serve a simple mortgage calculator.
+This project is a recreation of my Mortgage Calculator react project that I wrote while learning to write my own tests in mocha.

-You can clone this project to your machine using `git clone "git@github.com:Z4rkal/React-Mortgage-Calculator.git"`, you can them download the dependencies with `npm install`, build the app with `npm run build` and then launch the server with `npm start`.
+You can clone this project to your machine with `git clone git@github.com:Z4rkal/ops200-mortgage-calculator.git`.
+Then you can download the dependencies with `npm install` and you can run the tests with `npm test`.

-The server listens on port 3000.

-A working example of this project is deployed on [Now](https://react100-mortgage-calculator.zarkal.now.sh/)
+The app can be built and launched with `npm start`, and the server listens on port 3000, which you can access by going to `localhost:3000` in your browser.

+The project itself is almost the same as the old Mortgage Calculator, but without the amortization schedule functionality.
+The old project is located [here](https://github.com/Z4rkal/React-Mortgage-Calculator).